-To use the new 6 GHz band, you’ll need a new broadcaster (a router) and clients (phones, laptops, etc.) that support it.
-It’s similar to the fact that you can’t drive a car, or ride a bike, on rail tracks.
-So none of the existing Wi-Fi equipment, including the latest Wi-Fi 6 routers, will work with this band.
+To use the new 6GHz band, you’ll need a new broadcaster (a router) and clients (phones, laptops, etc.) that support it.
+It’s like you can’t drive a car or ride a bike on rail tracks.
+None of the existing Wi-Fi equipment, including the latest Wi-Fi 6 routers, will work with this band.

-This shortcoming is the same as the move from a single band (2.4 GHz) to dual-band (2.4 GHz + 5 GHz) that took place back when Wi-Fi 4 debuted in 2009.
+This shortcoming is the same as the move from single band (2.4GHz) to dual-band (2.4GHz + 5GHz) that took place back when Wi-Fi 4 debuted in 2009.

 A new type of tri-band equipment

-Similar to the dual-band case, for backward compatibility, you can expect any Wi-Fi 6E-capable router to also have a 5 GHz band, and likely a 2.4 GHz band, built-in.
+Similar to the dual-band case, for backward compatibility, you can expect any Wi-Fi 6E-capable router also to have a 5GHz band, and likely a 2.4GHz band, built-in.
 In other words, it will be a tri-band router.

-Yes, we have existing tri-band broadcasters — like the Asus GT-AX11000, Netgear RAX200, or TP-Link AX11000 — but they all have one 2.4 GHz band and two 5 GHz bands, mostly to address the bandwidth issue.
+Yes, we have existing tri-band broadcasters — like the Asus GT-AX11000, Netgear RAX200, or TP-Link AX11000 — but they all have one 2.4GHz band and two 5GHz bands, mostly to address the bandwidth issue.

-Since a Wi-Fi connection takes place in a single band at a time, so far, we’ve only needed dual-band (2.4 GHz + 5 GHz) on the side of clients.
-However, with the addition of the 6 GHz band, future Wi-Fi receivers will also be tri-band (2.4GHz + 5GHz + 6 GHz).
+Since a Wi-Fi connection occurs in a single band at a time, up to late 2020, we only needed dual-band clients (2.4GHz + 5GHz).
+With the 6GHz band’s availability, future Wi-Fi receivers will likely also be tri-band (2.4GHz + 5GHz + 6GHz).

-That’s because, for 6 GHz band to be successfully adopted, networking vendors need to keep devices compatible, regardless of the Wi-Fi frequencies being available at any given time.
+The reason is for the 6GHz band to be successfully adopted, networking vendors need to keep devices compatible, regardless of the Wi-Fi frequencies being available at any given time.
 And incorporating multiple bands within the hardware is the only way to achieve that.

 Wi-Fi 6E vs. other Wi-Fi standards

-Does 6E have other shortcomings?
+Does Wi-Fi 6E have other shortcomings?

 The 5GHz band clearly has a shorter range than that of the 2.4GHz one.
-So, the 6 GHz band’s will be behind that of the 5GHz band.
+So, the 6GHz band’s range will be behind that of the 5GHz band.

 When will I see real Wi-Fi 6E hardware?

-You’ll soon hear a lot of rosy things about this standard.
-The new 6 GHz band is a great marketing tool — who wouldn’t want faster Wi-Fi?
+Wi-Fi 6E is indeed here.
+You’ll soon hear or have already heard a lot of rosy things about this standard.
+The new 6GHz band is a great marketing tool — who wouldn’t want faster Wi-Fi?

-When it comes to Wi-Fi, it’s always getting connected at the time of need, and not having the latest and greatest, that matters.
-And for the former, the existing 2.4 GHz and 5 GHz bands will do for a long time.
+When it comes to Wi-Fi, it’s always getting connected at the time of need and not having the latest and greatest that matters.
+And for the former, the existing 2.4GHz and 5GHz bands will do for a long time.